Peter Urscheler

 Peter Julian Urscheler (born August 30, 1983) is an American politician and community leader who has served as the Mayor of Phoenixville, Pennsylvania, since January 2, 2018.
 He is the youngest person to serve in the role and is known for promoting inclusive, nonpartisan community leadership.
+He has served as Chair of the Chester County Democratic Committee since 2026.

 Early life and education

 Urscheler was born in Leesburg, Florida, and raised in Tavares.
 His mother, Norma Bonuel Urscheler, was a Filipina nurse and medical researcher who worked with pioneering heart specialists John Heysham Gibbon, inventor of the heart-lung machine, and Michael DeBakey, a trailblazer in cardiovascular surgery.
 His father, Emil Urscheler, was a Swiss-born professional footballer and master carpenter from St. Gallen, Switzerland, who played for clubs including FC St. Gallen and Servette FC.
 Emil worked across Africa and Asia before settling in Australia, where he met Norma.
 The family frequently traveled to Switzerland and the Philippines, which Urscheler credits with instilling a deep appreciation for cultural diversity.

 Urscheler attended Tavares High School and served three terms as class president.
 He earned a Bachelor of Business Administration from Stetson University with majors in Marketing and Management Information Systems.
 He served as the youngest-ever Student Government Vice President, and then two terms as President.
 While at Stetson, he co-led the “Faces of FRAG” campaign to increase funding for the Florida Resident Access Grant (FRAG), helping secure over $17 million in student aid.
 He was inducted into Beta Gamma Sigma honor society in 2010.

+Urscheler later earned a Master of Public Administration from the Fels Institute of Government at the University of Pennsylvania.
+As a member of the 2026 graduating class, he delivered remarks at the institute's commencement ceremony on public service and democratic responsibility, closing with the line, “history is not something we inherit.
+We the people... are invited to carry it forward.”